Where to Eat the Best Paella in Seville (6 Top Restaurants)

 El 3 de Oro is an emblematic restaurant that has been open since 1917.
 It has a good reputation and has been a meeting point for local writers and actors.

-This restaurant serves Spanish dishes with an Andalusian twist, and its menu has a combination of dishes that bring the old and new together.
-You can eat anything from gazpacho and rabo de toro (oxtail stew) to rice dishes.
+This restaurant serves Spanish dishes with an Andalusian twist.
+Its menu combines the old and new, offering everything from gazpacho and rabo de toro (oxtail stew) to rice dishes.

 They have seafood paella, rice with lobster, rice with cod and artichokes and other delicious rice dishes to enjoy with a special one.